RRB Allahabad Group D Result 2022: Release Date, Cut Off & Merit List

-RRB Allahabad Group D Result 2022: Railway Recruitment Board of Allahabad is going to release the result of the exam Group D Exam held under RRC CEN 01/2019 by next week.
+RRB Allahabad Group D Result 2022: Railway Recruitment Board (RRB), Allahabad is going to release the result of the exam Group D Exam held under RRC CEN 01/2019 (Level -1 Posts).
 RRB Group D Result Link can be released on or before 24 December 2022.
-The board will prepare a list of the candidates selected in the exam for next round of recruitment which is Physical Efficiency Test (PET) The candidates who appeared in RRC Group D Exam for Allahabad Location would be able to download by visiting the website of RRB Allahabad i.e. rrbald.gov.in.
+The board will prepare a list of the candidates selected in the exam for next round of recruitment which is Physical Efficiency Test (PET).
+The candidates who appeared in RRC Group D Exam for Allahabad Location would be able to download by visiting the website of RRB Allahabad i.e. rrbald.gov.in.

 Meanwhile, the applicants can check the expected cut-off marks and other important information related RRC CEN Group 1 Result in this article below: